Former superintendent, Louisiana Recovery School District

 Together, we can transform communities and the lives of underprivileged youth.

 Since then, student performance has improved steadily.
-In 2004, less than one-third of New Orleans students were proficient in reading and mathematics.
-A decade later, twice as many students were performing on grade level and the high school graduation rate among black males exceeded the national average.
+In 2004, fewer than one-third of New Orleans students were proficient in reading and mathematics.
+A decade later, twice as many students were performing on grade level and the high school graduation rate among Black males exceeded the national average.

 To ensure students were not subject to very different or extreme consequences for minor infractions, the RSD centralized expulsion procedures to guarantee every student was held to the same standard and received due process.
 In addition, a series of community conversations on student discipline was launched, bringing together the leaders of the city’s charter schools, faith-based organizations and social-justice advocates.
 One year later, RSD schools had reduced expulsions by one-third.
 And after implementing restorative practices in partnership with local juvenile justice organizations, the charter schools with the highest suspension rates in the previous year were notably at the bottom of the following year’s list.

-Although the Recovery School District’s gains may be extraordinary, Patrick knows much work still remains.
 In fact, there may be no one more impatient for stronger results than Patrick himself.
 And he knows that no one leader has all of the answers.
-That is why he believes in engaging both supporters and critics in policy development, strategy and theories of change.
+That is why he has always believed in engaging both supporters and critics in policy development, strategy and theories of change.
 By involving students, parents and a broad range of community members, change comes not just in student outcomes but also the long-term strength of the communities in which they live.

 “This work can’t be about just ‘I’ or ‘me,’” said Patrick.
 “It’s about working with others, reaching out to others and how, together, we can transform communities and the lives of underprivileged youth.”

 Guest column: Increasing black student achievement imperative - The Advocate, February 11, 2016